 Discover how the SiLU (Swish) activation function boosts deep learning performance in AI tasks like object detection and NLP.

-SiLU is readily available in major deep learning frameworks:
+SiLU is readily available in major deep learning frameworks, making it easy to incorporate into new or existing models.

 torch.nn.SiLU